HimplHeap Entailment

 The rules for introducing and eliminating pure facts and existential quantifiers in entailments are essential.
 They are presented next.

 The first rule is captured by the lemma himpl_hstar_hpure_r.
 Consider an entailment of the form H ==> (\[P] \* H').
-To establish this entailment, one must prove that P is true, and that H entails H'.
+To establish this entailment, we must prove that P is true and that H entails H'.

 Exercise: 2 stars, standard, especially useful (himpl_hstar_hpure_r).

-Prove the rule himpl_hstar_hpure_r.
 Hint: recall from Hprop the lemma hstar_hpure_l, which asserts the equality (\[P] \* H) h = (P H h).

-Lemma himpl_hstar_hpure_r : P H H',
+Lemma himpl_hstar_hpure_r : (P:Prop) H H',

 P